 Since PRC laws restrict foreign equity ownership in companies engaged in internet business in China, we rely on contractual arrangements with Shenzhen Xunlei, our VIE, and the shareholders of Shenzhen Xunlei to operate our business in China.
 If we had direct ownership of Shenzhen Xunlei, we would be able to exercise our rights as a shareholder to effect changes in the board of directors of Shenzhen Xunlei, which in turn could effect changes at the management level, subject to any applicable fiduciary obligations.
 However, under the current contractual arrangements, we rely on Shenzhen Xunlei and its shareholders' performance of their contractual obligations to exercise effective control.
 In addition, our operating contract with Shenzhen Xunlei has a term of ten years, which is subject to Giganology Shenzhen's unilateral termination right and may be extended as requested by Giganology Shenzhen.
 In general, none of Shenzhen Xunlei or its shareholders may terminate the contracts prior to the expiration date.
 However, the shareholders of Shenzhen Xunlei may not act in the best interests of our company or may not perform their obligations under these contracts, including the obligation to renew these contracts when their initial contract term expires.
-Such risks exist throughout the period in which we intend to operate our business through the contractual arrangements with Shenzhen Xunlei and its shareholders.
+Such risks exist throughout the period in which we intend to operate our business through the contractual arrangements with Shenzhen Xunlei at any time pursuant to our contractual arrangements with Shenzhen Xunlei and its shareholders.
 However, if any dispute relating to these contracts remains unresolved, we will have to enforce our rights under these contracts through the operations of PRC law and courts and therefore will be subject to uncertainties in the PRC legal system.
-See "-Any failure by Shenzhen Xunlei or its shareholders to perform their obligations under our contractual arrangements with them may have a material adverse effect on our businesss" and "Item 4.
-Information on the Company-C. Organizational Structure."
-Therefore, these contractual arrangements may not be as effective as direct ownership in providing us with control ov
+See "-Any failure by Shenzhen Xunlei or its shareholders to perform their obligations under our contractual arrangements may not be as effective as direct ownership in providing us with control over Shenzhen Xunlei.